Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/man-wounded-in-assault-sent-to-hospital.md

 url = "/assault/man-wounded-assault-hospital/"

 +++
 A man wounded during an attack in Oceanside was sent to the hospital in critical condition.
-It’s still unclea what the [assault](http://sevenslegal.com/) was about and who it involved.
+It’s still unclear what the [assault](http://sevenslegal.com/) was about and who it involved.

 ## Man Wounded in Assault Sent to Hospital